-All bat species are protected in Florida per chapter 68A.
-The Florida Administrative Code.
-The following bat species are known to occur in region the Mexican free-tail (Tadarida brasiliensis), tri-colored (Perimyotis subflaves), venus (Nycticeius humeralis), big brown (Eptesicus fuscus), northern yellon, asypte as intermedius), and Rafinesque's big-eared (Corynorhinus rafinesquii).
-Bats antize structures such as bridges as well as cavities in trees for roosting habitat.
-All bridges with the response were inspected for evidence of bat utilization, and no evidence was found.
-Since no other suitable roosting habitat is anticipated to be disturbed by the project, the project is expected. have no adverse effect anticipated on bat species.
+All bat species are protected in Florida per chapter 68A of the Florida Administrative Code.
+The following bat species are known to occur in the region: the Mexican free-tail (Tadarida brasiliensis), tri-colored (Perimyotis subflavus), evening (Nycticeius humeralis), big brown (Eptesicus fuscus), northern yellow (Dasypterus intermedius), and Rafinesque's big-eared (Corynorhinus rafinesquii).
+Bats utilize structures such as bridges as well as cavities in trees for roosting habitat.
+All bridges within the project area were inspected for evidence of bat utilization, and no evidence was found.
+Since no other suitable roosting habitat is anticipated to be disturbed by the project, the project is expected to have no adverse effect anticipated on bat species.